strongbugman/ant_nest/README.rst

 Overview
 ========

 AntNest is a simple, clear and fast Web Crawler framework build on python3.6+, powered by asyncio.

-As a Scrapy user, I think scrapy provide many awesome features what I think AntNest should have too.This is some main
-difference:

-* Scrapy use callback way to write code while AntNest use coroutines
-* Scrapy is stable and widely usage while AntNest is in early development
-* AntNest has only 600+ lines core code now(thanks powerful lib like aiohttp, lxml and other else), and it works
+It has only 600+ lines core code now(thanks powerful lib like aiohttp, lxml and other else).

 Features
 ========

 * Things(request, response and item) can though pipelines(in async or not)
-* Item and item extractor,  it`s easy to define and extract(by xpath, jpath or regex) a validated(by field type) item
+* Item and item extractor,  it`s easy to define and extract(by xpath, jpath or regex) one item
 * Custom "ensure_future" and "as_completed" api provide a easy work flow

 Install